brandtbucher/automap/README.md

 Examples
 --------

-`automap` objects come in two variants:
+`automap` objects are sort of like "inverse sequences".
+They come in two variants:

 ### FrozenAutoMap